WasmEdge/WasmEdge/docs/book/en/src/dev/rust/wasinn.md

 # If you don't use docker then you need to run only the following commands in the cloned repository root
 mkdir -p build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DWASMEDGE_WASINN_BUILD_OPENVINO=ON .. && make -j
+# For the WASI-NN plugin, you should install this project.
+cmake --install .
 ```

 (*Make sure you have configured the OpenVINO™ environment correctly with `source /opt/intel/openvino_2021/bin/setupvars.sh`* ).
-You should have an executable `wasmedge` runtime under `./build/tools/wasmedge/wasmedge`.
+You should have an executable `wasmedge` runtime under `/usr/local/bin` after installation.

 For Rust, make sure to add `wasm32-wasi` target with the following command: